transient-haskell/transient/README.md

 map-reduce (Transient.DDS module) now has a true shuffle stage.
 Not tested yet.

+`teleport` is a new primitive that translates computations back and forth reusing an already opened connection.

+A `wormhole` open a connection with another node anywhere in a computation.

+Don't worry: as always, everithing is composable.
+All the previous distributed primitives are rewritten in terms of these two new ones.

 How to run the new example ghcjs code: